ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-process-purchase-returns-cancellations.md

    You may want to create a special item charge number to cover purchase allowances.
 6. In the **Quantity** field, enter **1**.
 7. In the **Direct Unit Cost** field, enter the amount of the purchase allowance.
 8. Assign the purchase allowance as an item charge to the items in the posted receipt.
-For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
+Další informace [naleznete v tématu Použití poplatků za položku k účtování dodatečných obchodních nákladů](payables-how-assign-item-charges.md).
 When you have assigned the allowance, return to the **Purchase Credit Memo** page.

 When you post the purchase return order, the purchase allowance is added to the relevant purchase entry amount.
-In this way, you can maintain accurate inventory valuation.
+Tímto způsobem můžete udržovat přesné ocenění zásob.

 ## To combine return shipments